-This term the children study The Egyptians.
-Stories and drama are used to enable the children to develop an understanding of what life was like in Ancient Egypt.
-The starting point for writing is the story of The Terrifying Tomb, in which a character tries to overcome his fear of abandoned tombs.
+This term the children study The Rainforest.
+Stories and drama are used to enable the children to develop an understanding of what life in the rainforest is like as well as the impact of cultural and geographical events.
+The starting point for writing is a shortened version of The Lorax written by Dr Seuss, in which the character of the Lorax defends the land in an attempt to prevent it becoming a wasteland.
 The children learn the text in order to become effective storytellers and they develop skills using their voices, gestures and actions.
-The children then participate in drama activities, where they learn how to use meaningful conversation to move their writing forward.
+The children then participate in drama activities, where they learn how to use detailed description to engage an emotional response from the reader.
 They then write their own stories based on the learnt text.
-The teaching focus is writing speech and using speech punctuation effectively.
-When the children have acquired the necessary skills to write speech within a story, they use these skills and apply them to enhance the story of Set and Osiris.
+The teaching focus is using expanded noun phrases and compound sentences.
+It is also an opportunity to revisit and develop the learning from the previous term on writing speech and using speech punctuation.